Living Through Touch – Smart, Haptic Communication for Inclusion, Accessibility, and Participation

 Sponsorship: More information under https://suitceyes.eu/sponsorship/

-Accessibility: We are currently planning to provide simultaneous interpretation in International Sign Language, Brazilian Sign Language and closed captioning on Zoom.
-Details will be confirmed soon.
+Accessibility: We will provide simultaneous interpretation in International Sign Language, Brazilian Sign Language and closed captioning on Zoom.

 Outline